Gaggia Classic Pro Review. Still The Best in 2022?

 In theory even though, while stainless steel which is formed by mixing steel with chrome while molten, has inherent rust protection, galvanized steel has a protective coating, and coatings can wear.

-So while I like the look of these coloured classics, being completely honest I think if I was investing in a new Gaggia Classic, I’d stick to the tried and tested rust free stainless steel Classic rather than take my chances with the coloured version.
+So while I like the look of these coloured classics, being entirely honest I think if I was investing in a new Gaggia Classic, I’d stick to the tried and tested rust free stainless steel Classic rather than take my chances with the coloured version.

-What coffee grinder?
+What coffee mill?

-Sage Smart Grinding machine Pro Review
+Sage Smart Coffee mill Pro Review

 Gaggia Direct have a excellent deal on, at the time of writing, for the limited edition Acrobat version and the Mignon La Specialista: